-(This Chipotle Tomatillo Salsa recipe is adapted from a recipe in “The Great Salsa Book” by Mark Miller, Ten Speed Press, Berkeley, California).
+(Adapted from a recipe in “The Great Salsa Book” by Mark Miller, Ten Speed Press, Berkeley, California).

 Yield: about 2 cups